 Implementation of this alternative would result in removal and disposal of potential contaminant sources, as defined above, in accordance with local, state, and federal regulations.
 A hazardous materials survey would be completed prior to demolition to estimate the specific types and quantities of wastes generated during demolition.
 Hazardous materials and special waste that would be addressed prior to demolition would likely include ACMs, lead-containing materials, aboveground storage tanks, TENORM, and other hazardous materials identified during the hazardous materials survey.
-Specific oil stains or areas that may contain materials of concern would be addressed prior to demolition to estimate of would be addressed prior to demolition.
+Specific oil stains or areas that may contain materials of concern would be addressed prior to demolition as well.

-Along with TVA BMPs, materials determined to be waste would be evaluated (e.g., waste determinations) and managed (e.g. inspections, container requirements, permitted transport) in accordance with applicable federal and state rules including the KRS Chapter 224 and KAR Title 401, Chapters 30, 45, 46, 47, and 48.
+Along with TVA BMPs, materials determined to be waste would be evaluated (e.g., waste determinations) and managed (e.g. inspections, container requirements, permitted transport) in accordance with applicable federal and state rules including the KRS Chapter 224 and KAR Title 401, Chapters 30, 45, 46, 47, 48, and 58.
 Prior to demolition activities, hazardous waste, PCB, ACM, lead paint, and universal waste would require special removal, handling, labeling, and disposal by appropriately trained and licensed personnel and contractors.
 These materials would be disposed of at a facility designed and permitted to receive hazardous materials.
+Additionally, if new hazardous waste streams are generated during demolition, notification, and registration of these must be made to the Kentucky Division of Waste Management.
 Brick, block, and concrete demolition debris not contaminated by ACM or other hazardous materials could be used as clean fill in the basements and lower levels of the facility.
 Removed materials would be transported to a landfill or other approved disposal facility.
 Thus, direct impacts would be minor due to the limited potential for hazardous waste to be discharged and/or released into the environment under this alternative.